Mirgadir/Project1/README.md

 4. Calculate the number of win count by home team and visitors team and represent them in a pie chart.
 5. Use Google API to match venue location and extract their latitude and longitude.
 Map game location on Google Maps.
 6. Extract player points and average their data in new data frame.
 Sum all the teams player data and match them to their respective team.
 7. Heat map indicators of which teams fare best against teams from opposing side.
-(Please identify tasks for this)
 8. Calculating correlation between team player stats and game won by the team.
 9. Defining winning parameters for win prediction.

+### All Rights Reserved
+Prensetation made by Umar Farooq, approved by Project Team.